-- 10.1 Facilities, utilities, systems, equipment should be strictly evaluated at an appropriate frequency to confirm that they remain in a state of control and that the conclusions of the qualification and validation reports are unchanged. - 10.2 Where additionally re- qualification is necessary and performed at a specific time period, the period should be justified and, the criteria for evaluation defined.
+- 10.1 Facilities, utilities, systems, equipment should be evaluated at an appropriate frequency to confirm that they remain in a state of control. - 10.2 Where additionally re- qualification is necessary and performed at a specific time period, the period should be justified and, the criteria for evaluation defined.
 Furthermore the possibility of incremental changes should be assessed. - 10.3 Where manual processes are used, such as for cleaning of equipment, the continued effectiveness of the process should be confirmed at a justified frequency.